versalitas/travel_search_backend/README.md

 Operational requirements:

 Minimum three letters from standard input requiered to execute the search.
-Retrieves results for cities that match the user input anywhere in the city name.
+Retrieve results for user input that match anywhere in the cities' names.

 A "land trip" has two hotels with names and categories.
 An "air trip" has two flights with departure city and departure time.